senojsitruc/libSwerve/README.md

 var httpServer = CJSwerve.httpServerType.init(server: tcpServer)
 ```

 Next up, we need to give our server some content to serve.
-This handler will be called for "/" requests.
+This handler will be called for "/" GET requests.
 We're just returning a string literal.
 ```
-// This handler will be called for "/" requests.
-Return some text. httpServer.addHandler(.Get, pathEquals: "/") { request, response in
+httpServer.addHandler(.Get, pathEquals: "/") { request, response in
 	CJDispatchBackground() {
 		var response = response